Manufacturers Building (Rockingham, North Carolina)

 Manufacturers Building is a historic commercial building located at Rockingham, Richmond County, North Carolina.
-It was built about 1904, and is a two-story, red brick commercial building.
+It was built about 1904, and is a two-story, cream-colored brick commercial building.
+Its brickwork is in common bond.
 It has a high hipped and slate covered roof.
 The building served as the administrative offices for five of the most important textile mills in Richmond County—Pee Dee Manufacturing Company, Steele's Mills, Roberdel Mills, Midway Mills, and Hannah Pickett Mills.

 It was listed on the National Register of Historic Places in 1979.